Orama-Interactive/Pixelorama-Docs/docs/user_manual/user_interface/timeline.md

 The button on the right simply toggles onion skinning on and off, and the one on the left brings up options, like the amount of past (previous) and future (next) frames that appear, and blue-red mode, which tints the previous frames blue, and the next frames red.

 :::tip ignore onion skinning
-If you want a layer to ignore onion skinning simply add the "_io" suffix in its name.
+If you want a layer to ignore onion skinning, you can right click on the layer button in the timeline, select "Properties" and enable the "Ignore in onion skinning" option.
 :::

 ## Layers